RivinHD/Tsunami-Simulation/docs_sphinx/submissions/individual_phase.rst

 Tsunami simulations require accurate and efficient numerical methods to capture complex wave propagation dynamics.
 Adaptive Mesh Refinement (AMR) is a powerful technique that enhances simulation accuracy by dynamically adjusting the mesh resolution based on the evolving wave features.
+In addition, masking improves performance by only updating relevant cells.
 This proposal outlines the goal of implementing AMR in our existing C++ tsunami simulation, using open-source tools, within a four-week timeframe.

 Project Goals
 ^^^^^^^^^^^^^